pygame/pygame/docs/reST/ref/image.rst

    See the :func:`pygame.image.frombuffer()` method for a potentially faster way to transfer images into pygame.

-   .. note:: :func:`fromstring` and :func:`tostring` are named with "string,"
-             but they deal in bytes.
-In Python 2, str = bytes, so this is "from string" as in a Python 2 string.
-The use of :func:`frombytes`/ :func:`tobytes` is preferred over :func:`fromstring`/:func:`tostring`
-             as of pygame 2.1.3.
+   .. note:: it is preferred to use :func:`frombytes` as of pygame 2.1.3

    .. ## pygame.image.fromstring ##